AGuyNextDoor/a-blog-nextdoor/public/api/articles/The next decade in AI.md

 In this paper's first section, an emphasis is made that the most performant modern ML programs that have been built still lack some basic human concepts that break most of the needed requirements of a robust system.
 This allows the author to show that the models are mainly statistical and lack the abstract comprehension of what they are resulting.
 It is well illustrated with the GPT-2 examples

-	• **Yesterday I dropped my clothes off at the dry cleaners and have yet to pick them up.
+**Yesterday I dropped my clothes off at the dry cleaners and have yet to pick them up.
 Where are my clothes?** *at my mom's house.*
-	• **There are six frogs on a log.
+**There are six frogs on a log.
 Two leave, but three joins.
 The number of frogs on the log is now** *seventeen.*

 Human comparison is inevitable.
-It is very hard to know where we're going with AIs and the direction is not always clear as is often the case in research. ("*If I knew what I was doing, it wouldn't be called research*")
+The direction of AI is not always clear as it is often the case in research. ("*If I knew what I was doing, it wouldn't be called research* " Einstein)
 Human performance is a qualitative error detection process that allows us to know what a model lacks.
 It is very similar to how an artist would draw a portrait from a model.
 A representation is made in the artist's mind, but after every piece of carbon that is left on the paper, he needs to peek a look at the model to know what is left, what is out of proportion, how the light is reflected, and so on.

 [Make a drawing of an artist drawing a brain that is a model]